Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Conclusions

 \section{Conclusions}

 This paper targets to explicitly induce the ordinal prior for ordinal classification UDA.
 We propose to meet the ordinal constraint by defining a partially ordered set (poset).
 Specifically, we developed a recursively conditional Gaussian (RCG) for ordered constraint modeling, which admits a tractable joint distribution prior.
 By enforcing RCG as the prior distribution of our joint disentanglement and adaptation framework rather than the conventional Gaussian, the performance on DR and CHD diagnosis and facial age estimation tasks can be significantly improved.
 The three/two-sigma setting of RCG can flexibly fit for the different degrees of label noise without the sophisticated ordinal noisy modeling.
 It is also orthogonal to the recently developed ordinal classification loss, which can be simply added to our RCGUDA.
-Our results evidenced that our RCG is a powerful and versatile unsupervised method for ordinal UDA.
-In the future, we plan to explore the task with a more sophisticated ordinal label, e.g., pathology level segmentation.
+Our experiments evidenced that our RCG can be a powerful and versatile unsupervised solution for ordinal UDA.
+For future work, we plan to explore the task with a more sophisticated ordinal label, e.g., pathology level segmentation.